gsoft-inc/ov-igloo-ui/.changeset/soft-roses-kiss.md

 '@igloo-ui/dropdown': minor
 ---

-The dropdown component will not close when a user tries to scroll.
-Fixed combobox issue with this when the search field gains focus.
+The dropdown component will hide when the reference is out of view.
+This is applied to all components using Dropdown.